huggingface/transformers/docs/source/model_doc/barthez.rst

 Examples
 _______________________________________________________________________________________________________________________

-- BARThez can be fine-tuned on sequence to sequence tasks in a similar way as BART, check: `examples/seq2seq/
+- BARThez can be fine-tuned on sequence-to-sequence tasks in a similar way as BART, check: `examples/seq2seq/
   <https://github.com/huggingface/transformers/blob/master/examples/seq2seq/README.md>`__.